aubreyrjones/mutagen/README.md

 ### Paragraph Formatting

-Inside Mutagen markup, each new line is considered a new paragraph.
+Inside Mutagen Markup, each new line is considered a new paragraph.
 Some paragraphs are special, like line items (starting with a `*`) or result outcomes (starting with one of `🡕🡒🡖🡐`).
 But most lines of markup are just formatted as a new paragraph of regular text